bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 Now let's head back to Bitrise and finish off the deploy configuration!

 1. In your Bitrise **Dashboard**, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
 2. Copy the env key which stores your uploaded file’s url.
-For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`.
 3. Add the **Deploy to Google Play** Step after **Cordova Archive** or **Ionic Archive** Step in your deploy workflow.
 4. Fill out the required input fields:

 * **Service Account JSON key file path**: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
-For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`.
-* **Package name**: the package name of your Android app
+* **Package name**: the package name of your Android app.
-* **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set)
+* **Track**: the track where you want to deploy your APK (for example, alpha/beta/rollout/production or any custom track you set).

 ### Deploying to Bitrise